uclnlp/jack/README.md

 **Jack the Reader** - or **jack**, for short - is a framework for building and using models on a variety of tasks that require *reading comprehension*.

+For more informations about the overall architecture, we refer to [Jack the Reader – A Machine Reading Framework](https://arxiv.org/abs/1806.08727) (ACL 2018).

 ## Installation
 To install Jack, install requirements and [TensorFlow](http://tensorflow.org/).
 In case you want to use PyTorch for writing models, please install [PyTorch](http://pytorch.org/) as well.